 Inbound Sales vs. Outbound Sales

 Inbound Sales refers to guiding a prospect through his customer journey providing specific content for each stage of the funnel.
 The salesperson will only reach out to qualified leads who are already interacting with the company.
-The sales rep focuses on understanding the prospect’s problem and situation first.
-The product or service he or she is offering is then presented as a potential solution to the lead’s challenges..
+Inbound sales require that the sales rep focuses on understanding the prospect’s problem and situation first.
+If you use software like HubSpot Sales Pro it can help present your product or service you are offering as a potential solution to the lead’s challenges – a tenant of inbound sales.

 Outbound Sales, however, refers to when a salesperson actively reaches out to a cold (or from time to time warm) lead.
 This could involve direct calling, via email or messaging to gauge customer interest in a specific product or service.
 The goal is to convert potential prospects into qualified leads.
 The benefit of outbound sales is that the sales representative can reach people who otherwise might never have come into contact with the company.